Al-Jabr: Quadratic equations

 Islamic mathematicians, unlike the Hindus, did not deal with negative numbers at all; hence an equation like bx + c = 0 does not appear in the classification, because it has no positive solutions if all the coefficients are positive.
 Similarly equation types 4, 5 and 6, which look equivalent to the modern eye, were distinguished because the coefficients must all be positive.

 Al-Jabr ("forcing", "restoring") operation is moving a deficient quantity from one side of the equation to the other side.
 In an al-Khwarizmi's example (in modern notation), "x^{2} = 40x − 4x^{2}" is transformed by al-Jabr into "5x^{2} = 40x".
 Repeated application of this rule eliminates negative quantities from calculations.

 Al-Muqābala (المقابله, "balancing" or "corresponding") means subtraction of the same positive quantity from both sides: "x^{2} + 5 = 40x + 4x^{2}" is turned into "5 = 40x + 3x^{2}".
 Repeated application of this rule makes quantities of each type ("square"/"root"/"number") appear in the equation at most once, which helps to see that there are only 6 basic solvable types of the problem, when restricted to positive coefficients and solutions.

 Subsequent parts of the book do not rely on solving quadratic equations.

 Area and volume

 The second chapter of the book catalogues methods of finding area and volume.
-These include approximations of pi (π), given three ways, as 3 1/7, √10, and 62832/20000.
+These include approximations of pi (π), given three ways, as $3 \tfrac17$, $\sqrt{10}$, and $62832/20000$.
 This latter approximation, equalling 3.1416, earlier appeared in the Indian Āryabhaṭīya (499 CE).